open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 ## Constants

 Constants are identifiers associated with an expression.
-They are useful for clarifying the logical relationship between components of a policy decision.
+They are useful for clarifying the logical relationship between components of a rule decision.
 Constants referenced within expression will evaluate in the same manner as though they were written inline into the statement.